-Tariq Omar Ali and Antoinette Burton are the core faculty members in the field of South Asian history.
-Tariq Ali’s research is focused on colonial and postcolonial Bengal and on the themes of histories of capital, agrarian history, and environmental history.
-Antoinette Burton is a leading historian of the British Empire, and her scholarship is focused on feminist history, colonialism/post-colonialism, and Britain’s wider empire.
+Antoinette Burton is the core faculty member in the field of South Asian history.
+She is a leading historian of the British Empire, and her scholarship is focused on feminist history, colonialism/post-colonialism, and Britain’s wider empire.

 Graduate students in the History Department can take classes in Hindi/Urdu and in Sanskrit with the Department of Linguistics.

 Faculty in other departments whose work focus on South Asia include: